Listen to an audio file of this tool.

-As a parent, you play an essential role in your child’s/teen’s success.
-There are intentional ways to grow a healthy parent-child/teen relationship, and engaging in family reading time provides a perfect opportunity.
+As a parent or someone in a parenting role, you play an essential role in your 12-year-old child’s/teen’s success.
+There are intentional ways to grow a healthy parent-child/teen relationship, and growing skills in reading is a great way to do it.

-Reading is essential for your child’s/teen’s success in school, and reading also plays a critical role in your child’s/teen’s:
+Reading is essential for your child’s/teen’s success in school.
+Reading also plays a critical role in your child’s/teen’s